pocc/pre-commit-hooks/README.md

 will fail correctly and honor all `--` arguments.

 This repo is available in both python and bash.
 To use a language, use `rev: $lang` in your `.pre-commit-config.yaml`.
-Master is set to python as the default as it is easier to maintain and troubleshoot.
+Master is set to python as the default as that is the language pre-commit is written in.

 ## Example Usage